sbdchd/squawk/docs/docs/require-concurrent-index-deletion.md

 title: require-concurrent-index-deletion
 ---

-Ensure all index deletions use the `CONCURRENTLY` option.
+## problem

 A normal `DROP INDEX` acquires an `ACCESS EXCLUSIVE` lock on the table, blocking other accesses until the index drop can be completed.

+## solution

-`CONCURRENTLY` waits until conflicting transactions have completed.
+Ensure all index deletions use the `CONCURRENTLY` option. `CONCURRENTLY` waits until conflicting transactions have completed.

 <https://www.postgresql.org/docs/10/sql-dropindex.html>

-## solutions

 ### drop index